-The top 10 best air mattresses for 2019
+The best air mattresses for 2019

 - Warranty: Two years

 AirExpect's AirBed has a built-in electric pump that's loud but fast and powerful.
-It took about 3 minutes to fully, and I mean fully, inflate it -- an accomplishment that positions it in the upper tier of our group.
+It took about three minutes to fully, and I mean fully, inflate it -- an accomplishment that positions it in the upper tier of our group.

 AirExpect says that this mattress is 19 inches tall.
-My tape measure says it's 17 inches tall; the raised lip that runs along the top edge is closer to 18 inches tall.
-It's constructed out of a plastic that feels a bit more durable than others -- but also comes with six vinyl patches included.
+My tape measure says it's closer to 17 inches tall; the raised lip that runs along the top edge extends that to 18 inches tall.
+It's constructed out of a plastic that feels a bit more durable than others -- but also comes with six vinyl patches.
 That's generous, but I've wondered whether it doesn't signal a lack of confidence on behalf of the manufacturer.
+The AirExpect comes with a storage bag for easy transport.

-One nice touch: beside the integrated pump controls, the AirExpect AirBed has a plastic valve that you can open to deflate the mattress more quickly.
+One nice touch: besides the integrated pump controls, the AirExpect AirBed has a plastic valve that you can open to deflate the mattress more quickly.
 Also, in a pinch, if you find yourself without power, you can use the valve -- and a pump (not included) -- to inflate the bed.

 This air mattress has hundreds of 5-star reviews on Amazon, but Fakespot gives its listing it a "D" grade, which suggests that its rating may be less stellar in real-life.
 That noted, AirExpect offers one of the longest warranty periods of any air mattress manufacturer, two years, and will provide a full refund within 30 days.
 The company says it also provides 24-hour customer support, though many of the unflattering reviews cite customer service communication woes.

-The bottom line: Powerful pump delivers high degree of firmness, valve gives you options, superior warranty terms.
+The bottom line: Powerful pump delivers a high degree of firmness, valve gives you options, superior warranty terms.
 Recommended.

 - Pump type: Battery-operated

-Note: This story was originally published in June.
-It has been updated with new formatting, but the picks are unchanged from the original version.